viiktorstefanov/Urban-Tattoo-React/README.md

 # HOW TO START APPLICATION:

-First, type in the terminal
+Type in the terminal
 ```
 npm i
 ```
-Install all dependecies.

-and then go for
+Install all dependecies and then go for:

 ```
 npm run start